-A summary of the results appears in table 1.
+A summary of the results appears in Table 1.
 The correct retrieval column lists the number of times the system retrieved one of the good analogs for the problem sketch; as defined above.
 The correct answer column lists the number of times the system provided the correct answer.
 Of the 13 problems, only one was not solved in any of the trials, as discussed later.
-KE2 had the most experience with sKEA leading to similar representations to the problem drawer, and KE3 had the least experience providing some serious variability.
+KE2 had the most experience with sKEA leading to similar representations to the PE, and KE3 had the least experience, providing some serious variability.

 Recall that the system would not be able to solve any of these problems without the examples to work from.
-Four of the seven trials had statistically significant results.
+Four of the seven trials had statistically significant results (P < 0.05).
 The system's performance improves as better examples are accumulated.
 The results using combinations of case libraries support this model's claim to be general purpose and scalable.
 In each of the combination trials, example sketches from at least two of the case libraries were used to formulate correct answers.

-Question Type (number) # Correct Retrieval # Answers Produced # Answers Correct
+Question Type # Correct # Answers # Answers

+(number) Retrieval Produced Correct

 Outcome 10 14 10

+Questions (14)

-Questions (14) DQA 55 57 41
+DQA 55 57 41

 Questions (77)